edespino/cloudberry-site/docs/sql-stmts/retrieve.md

 ## Compatibility

-`RETRIEVE` is a Cloudberry Database extension.
+`RETRIEVE` is a Apache Cloudberry extension.
 The SQL standard makes no provisions for parallel retrieve cursors.

 ## See also